TaceoLabs/noir-poseidon/poseidon/README.md

 We use the already mentioned [rust implementation](https://extgit.iaik.tugraz.at/krypto/zkfriendlyhashzoo/-/tree/master/bellman/src/poseidon?ref_type=heads) to compute the constants for the transformed linear layer in the partial rounds.

-The old implementation sacrificed performance for interoperability with the Circom implementation, hence using more rounds for certain instantiations than required for security.
-Our implementation is not conformant to Circom, but has the same number of rounds and round constants as the reference implementation from the authors of Poseidon.
+The old implementation sacrificed performance for interoperability with a public Circom implementation, hence using more rounds for certain instantiations than required for security.
+Our implementation is not compatible with said Circom implementation, but has the same number of rounds and round constants as the reference implementation from the authors of Poseidon.
 The only difference is the matrices for $t \in [2,4]$, which are chosen to provide the same security, but faster implementation as in the reference implementation.
 Thus, our implementation is faster compared to the Circom instances due to having fewer rounds and the implemented optimizations.

 ## Disclaimer